Why is it important?

 Policy Commitment

 We have established a Human Rights Policy to provide guidance on managing human rights issues related to our corporate activities, as well as those of our subsidiaries and all relevant parties in the value chain.
-Our Human Rights Policy is aligned with the UNGP – comprising the three pillars of “Protect, Respect, Remedy”
+The Human Rights Policy aligns with the UNGPs comprising the three pillars of “Protect, Respect, Remedy”.
+To reinforce or commitment to non-discrimination, B.Grimm Power has announced its “Non-Discrimination and Anti-Harassment Commitment”.
+This commitment aims to maintain a workplace environment where every employee is equally treated and protected from any form of discrimination and harassment, including sexual harassment.

 The Human Rights Risk and Impact Assessment